ParadropLabs/Paradrop/docs/chutes/installation.rst

-Installing Paradrop
+Installing Paradrop on hardware
 ====================================

-Paradrop is distributed as a "snap," or an application that runs on snappy.
+Paradrop is distributed as a "snap" or an application that runs on snappy.
 You can run snappy on any x86 or armv7 board (Raspberry Pi Gen 2 or Beagleboard Black supported!)

 To setup paradrop you need to install snapy on your hardware of choice and then have snappy install paradrop.
 This is a temporary method until more robust installation tools are finished.